 Sunrise with a Long-billed Curlew, Fort De Soto County Park, Pinellas County, FloridaSunrise with a Long-billed Curlew – Nikon D200, handheld, f6.3, 1/1000, ISO 250, Nikkor 80-400mm at 400mm, natural light

 So far this year I have taken two cruddy photos of Long-billed Curlews.
-The photos were taken after the curlews lifted off from the grasses and the engine was still running which created softer images than I like.
+The photos were taken after the curlews lifted off from the grasses and the engine in the vehicle I was in was still running which created softer images than I like.
 The curlews also had their backs to me so those two photos went into my delete bin.

 I was excited about the return of the Long-billed Curlews and looked forward to photographing them on Antelope Island State Park, a location where I have had my best opportunities with curlews.
 But then lockdowns for the Coronavirus started and because I live in Salt Lake County I couldn’t go to the park on the island because it was only opened for Davis County residents during that period.
 So I missed all of the curlew courtship displays, I missed opportunities to photograph them having territorial fights, mating and calling on the wing.
 I missed out on the best time of the year to photograph these shorebirds that nest in our grasslands.